British Philatelic Bulletin: History

 The Bulletin was first published in September 1963, not long after the formation of the Philatelic Bureau on 1 May, and was a monthly publication almost from the start.
 Early editions were simple publications, type-written on Bureau notepaper in A4 size.
 Later editions were professionally produced in colour in A5 size.
-Originally it was published by the GPO and then by Royal Mail.
-The Royal Philatelic Society London has a complete archive of this publication and its index is available online.
+Originally it was published by the GPO and then by the Royal Mail.
+The Royal Philatelic Society London (RPSL) has a complete archive of this publication and its index is available online.

 The final issue of the Bulletin appeared in August 2022, completing the 59th volume.

 Editors

 The editor at the time the Bulletin closed was Chloe Tuck.
-The precious editor was Tim Noble,.
+The precious editor was Tim Noble.
 The philatelist John Holman served as editor from 1988 to 2010, after which Kathryn Reilly took the reins.
 Previous editors included William Doherty, Frank Langfield, Archie Page, Frank Brench, John Memmott, Charles Gowen and Douglas Muir.

 Postmark Bulletin

-A sister publication has been produced since 1971 known as the Postmark Bulletin which provides a guide to upcoming British commemorative postmarks.
+A sister publication has been produced since 1971 known as the Postmark Bulletin.
+This provides a guide to upcoming British commemorative postmarks.